Metaswitch/clearwater-readthedocs/Troubleshooting-and-Recovery.md

 *   Clearwater components are monitored by [monit](http://mmonit.com/monit/) and should be restarted by it if the component fails or hangs.
 You can check that components are running by issuing `monit status`.
 If components are not running as expected, run `monit start <component>` to start a component or `monit stop <component>` to stop it.

+*  The [Clearwater diagnostics monitor](https://github.com/Metaswitch/clearwater-infrastructure/blob/master/clearwater-diags-monitor.md) detects crashes in native clearwater processes (bono, sprout and homestead) and captures a diagnostics bundle containing a core file (among other useful information).
+A diagnostics bundle can also be created by running a command line script.

 ## Ellis

 The most common problem from ellis is it reporting "Failed to update server".
 This can happen for several reasons.